AdamCraven/Capture/README.md

 #### The capture interface

-To create an object that works with capture you can define an 'init' function and multiple 'onEVENT\_TYPE' objects, where EVENT\_TYPE can be any valid jQuery event (e.g. mouseover) or a custom event.
+Wrapping an object in a Capture view instantiates an new object on each capture.
+You should define an 'init' function and can define multiple 'onEVENT\_TYPE' objects, where EVENT\_TYPE can be any valid jQuery event (e.g. mouseover) or a custom event.
 Example;

-	{
+	Capture.view({
 		init : function(options, moreOptions) {
 			// The init function is exectued on capture, before event delegates have been assigned },